Together Bridging Review 2026: Adverse Credit Considered

 Trustpilot4.5/5 (2,223 reviews)

-The loan is repaid in full at the exit point: usually sale of the property or a refinance onto a longer-term mortgage.
+The loan itself is short-term property finance, secured against the asset and released quickly, typically within 24 hours when an AVM is available, then repaid in full at exit, usually a property sale or a refinance onto a longer-term mortgage.

 Together is a non-bank specialist lender.
 It does not hold deposits and is not covered by the FSCS for bridging products.
 It is authorised by the FCA for regulated bridging and is one of the larger specialists in the UK market by loan volume.